andrew/ultimate-awesome/README.md

 - [awesome-notes](https://github.com/sabertazimi/awesome-notes) - :dragon: Personal Learning Notes - Today I Learned (TIL).
 - [awesome-polkadot](https://github.com/shawntabrizi/awesome-polkadot) - An opinionated list of awesome resources in the Polkadot ecosystem.
 - [awesome-darkforest](https://github.com/snowtigersoft/awesome-darkforest) - Awesome darkforest related repos.
+- [awesome-european-tech](https://github.com/uscneps/awesome-european-tech) - Up-to-date, community-driven list of Awesome European Tech projects! all focusing on privacy, sustainability, and innovation.
+The goal is to support European startups and projects (from the EU and EFTA that comply with GDPR regulations), helping to strengthen the European tech ecosystem.
 - [awesome-webdriverio](https://github.com/webdriverio/awesome-webdriverio) - A curated list of awesome WebdriverIO resources, libraries and tools.
 - [awesome-multi-agent](https://github.com/WeiChengTseng/awesome-multi-agent) - A curated list of awesome multi-agent learning papers.
 - [awesome-edge](https://github.com/yarncraft/awesome-edge) - A qualitative compilation of production-ready frameworks, services and repositories with a focus on Edge Computing & IoT.